guilhermebkel/k8s-microservices-study/README.md

 # k8s-microservices
-A simple example of microservices architecture using kubernetes.
+A simple example of a microservices architecture using kubernetes.

 It is a shipping tracker, composed by:
 - Webapp ```(Angular and Spring)```